AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedAddressBook` will be initialized with the initial AuditionNUS state, and the `currentStatePointer` pointing to that single saved state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th auditionee in AuditionNUS.
+The `delete` command calls `Model#commitAddressBook()`, causing the modified AuditionNUS state after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted AuditionNUS state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The user executes `add n/David …​` to add a new auditionee.
+The `add` command also calls `Model#commitAddressBook()`, causing another modified AuditionNUS state to be saved into the `addressBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the AuditionNUS state will not be saved into the `addressBookStateList`.

 </div>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user now decides that adding the auditionee was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous AuditionNUS state, and restores the data to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AuditionNUS state, then there are no previous states to restore.
 The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>